WEC-Sim/WEC-Sim/doc/WEC-Sim-doc/source/applications.rst

 Running Different Wave Cases .................................

+The input file in the RM3 example has four different wave examples:
+* Regular waves
+* Irregular waves with using Pierson–Moskowitz spectrum with convolution integral calculation
+* Irregular waves with using Bretschneider Spectrum with state space calculation
-The input file in the RM3 example has three different wave examples: regular waves, irregular waves with a defined spectrum, and irregular waves with a user defined spectrum.
+* Irregular waves with defined spectrum, and irregular waves with a user defined spectrum

 By default the regular waves case is used.
-To run either of the other two cases the user needs to comment out the regular wave case and un-comment the desired case.
-Additionally the user can create any other desired wave.
+To run either of the other three cases the user needs to comment out the regular wave case and uncomment the desired case.
+Additionally, the user can create any other desired wave.

+Note: If ``simu.ssCalc=1`` is uncommented, the user needs to make sure the the state space hydrodynamic coefficients are included in the ``<hydro-data name>.hd5`` file.
+User can generate the state space hydrodynamic coefficients and export the values in the ``<hydro-data name>.hd5`` file using `bemio <https://github.com/WEC-Sim/bemio>`_ code.
+More details are discribed in the `Calculating Impulse Response Functions and Sate Space Coefficients <http://wec-sim.github.io/bemio/api.html#calculating-impulse-response-functions-and-sate-space-coefficients>`_ section in the `bemio Documentation and Users Guide <http://wec-sim.github.io/bemio/index.html>`_.

 Oscillating Surge-Pitch Device
 --------------------------------